JuliaCon/www.juliacon.org/2024/prize.md

 # Julia Community Prize

 The Julia Community Prize 2024 winners have been announced!
-Winners will receive a certificate of accomplishment and a cash award.
+Winners recieve a certificate of accomplishment and a cash award of USD 1000 shared among each group.

 ## 2024 Community Prize Winners: